MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-ios/sign-in-required-laptop.png" alt-text="Screenshot of how to select passkey in Microsoft Authenticator as a sign-in method.":::

 1. If necessary, download Microsoft Authenticator to your iOS device.
-You can click [Microsoft Authenticator](https://www.microsoft.com/security/mobile-authenticator-app) and scan a QR code to install Authenticator from Google Play or the iOS App Store.
+You can click [Microsoft Authenticator](https://www.microsoft.com/security/mobile-authenticator-app) and scan a QR code to install Authenticator from the iOS App Store.
 After you download Authenticator, tap **Next**.

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-ios/download-authenticator-laptop.png" alt-text="Screenshot that gives users an option to download Authenticator.":::